ConorHogan/Programming_Scripting_Projects/README.md

 ![alt text](https://github.com/ConorHogan/Programming_Scripting_Projects/blob/master/Images/clustermap.png)

-# 4.O SUMMARY OF INVESTIGATIONS
+# 4.O SUMMARY OF OBSERVATIONS
 In this section I will discuss what I observed about the Iris dataset, when reviewing the output of the code I have discussed above.

 ## 4.1 STATISICAL FUNCTIONS